Setup for VMware

 Step 1 - Prerequisites

-The appliance can be downloaded by clicking “Manage VMware Gateway” button on the “Hosts” tab as part of the “Infrastructure” menu.
+The PMO virtual gateway appliance for connecting with VMware vSphere can be downloaded by clicking “Manage VMware Gateway” button on the “Hosts” tab as part of the “Infrastructure” menu.
+The appliance is packeged in OVH format.

 Deploy with OVF Tool

-Once downloaded, you can import the appliance into your target vCenter either through the UI, or via a command-line deployment solution—like ovftool.
-The appliance includes some OVF properties that must be set in order for it to report back to your Platform9 UI for authorization.
+Once downloaded, you can import the appliance into your target vCenter environment either through the vCenter UI, or via a command-line deployment solution—like ovftool.
+The appliance comes configured with OVF properties that must be set while deploying the appliance in order for it to report back to your PMO management plane for authorization.
 These properties include:

 - host_ip - this is the hostname or IP of your vCenter